-Support workers play a key role in enabling the people we support to carry out all their daily tasks.
+Support workers play a key role in enabling the people we support to carry out their daily tasks.
 That could be helping someone to live independently in their own home, experience new places, attend college, or work towards gaining employment.

 They may also support people with their mobility, help them to eat and drink, and support people with challenging behaviour.